An injective Model for Twisted Derived Categories and Curved Koszul Triality

 CDG $C$-contramodules form a locally presentable abelian DG-category in the sense of \cite{Positselski_2024}, which will be denoted $\text{DG}(C\mhyphen contra)$.
 The associated abelian category of CDG $C$-contramodules with closed morphisms between them will be denoted $C\mhyphen contra$ and the associated homotopy category will be denoted $H(C\mhyphen contra)$. \end{definition}

-\begin{definition} Let $C$ be a CDG-coalgebra.
+\begin{definition} Let $C$ be a CDG coalgebra.
 A CDG $C$-contramodule $P$ is called contraacyclic, if it belongs to the smallest colocalizing subcategory of $H(C\mhyphen contra)$ containing all totalizations of short exact sequences of CDG $C$-contramodules. \end{definition}

-\begin{theorem}[{\cite[Theorem 8.2]{Positselski2011}}] Let $C$ be a CDG-coalgebra.
+\begin{theorem}[{\cite[Theorem 8.2]{Positselski2011}}] Let $C$ be a CDG coalgebra.
 There exists a cofibrantly generated model category structure on the category of CDG $C$-contramodules with closed morhpisms between them, satisfying the following conditions. \begin{enumerate} \item A morphism is a weak equivalence if and only if it has a contraacyclic mapping cone.

 \item The class of fibrations is given by the class of surjections of CDG $C$-contramodules.

 \item The class of cofibrations is given by the class of injections of CDG $C$-contramodules whose cokernel is a graded projective CDG $C$-contramodule. \end{enumerate} The homotopy category associated to this model category structure is called the contraderived category of CDG $C$-contramodules and will be denoted $D^{ctr}(C\mhyphen contra)$. \end{theorem}